The-AI-Alliance/allycat/README.md

 # AllyCat

-**AllyCat** is full stack, open source chatbot that uses GenAI LLMs to answer questions about your website.
-It is simple by design and will run on your laptop or server.
+**AllyCat** is a full-stack, open source chatbot with **pluggable LLM providers** that uses GenAI to answer questions about your website.
+It is simple by design and scales from laptop to production server.

 ## Why?